seanpat09/SFDC_BatchTemplate/README.md

     	}
     }

-To make your batch schedulable, all you need to do is extend the BatchScheduler class:
+To make your batch schedulable, all you need to do is extend the BatchScheduler class

-	global class DemoBatchScheduler extends BatchScheduler
+NOTE: If you want to schedule your class through the Salesforce UI, your extension also needs to implement Schedulable even though the BatchScheduler base class also implements it

-	{
+	global class DemoBatchScheduler extends BatchScheduler implements Schedulable {
     	global DemoBatchScheduler()
 	    {